FACTBOX-UK in COVID-19 lockdown: What are the restrictions?

 NORTHERN IRELAND - 1.9 million

-Northern Ireland has imposed the strictest COVID-19 restrictions seen in the United Kingdom since early summer, closing schools for two weeks, restaurants for four weeks and leading neighbouring Ireland to respond by tightening curbs in bordering counties.
+Northern Ireland has closed schools for two weeks and restaurants for four weeks.
+Neighbouring Ireland has responded by tightening curbs in bordering counties.

 The closure will affect the entire hospitality sector, except takeaway and delivery services, and double the length of the October school break from one week to two.